 A fluffy, moist crumb studded with sweet, juicy blueberries.
 Oil-free & vegan, these muffins make the perfect healthy breakfast or snack any time of day.

 Have you ever had a Costco muffin?
 You know those overly-sweet, buttery, definitely-not-healthy-but-so-addicting ginormous muffins that come in packs of 6 or 12 even though the serving size should probably only be like 1/4 of one?
 My mom used to buy those for us occasionally when we were little and I thought they were the best things ever.
 I mean a double chocolate muffin the size of my head?
 What kid wouldn’t want that for breakfast?
-This was way before I had any notion of “health” or “healthy foods”.
-Of course, as soon as I started to learn about a healthy diet, the days of Costco muffin breakfasts were gone.
+This was back before I had any notion of health or nutrition.
+Of course, as soon as I started to learn about nutrition and eating a healthy diet, the days of Costco muffin breakfasts were gone.
 (Also my family realized we couldn’t eat all 12 muffins before they expired.)

 However, that didn’t mean that all muffins were off limits.
 Instead I set about making my own muffins, originally from recipes my mom had or ones I found online.
 In the last few years, after switching to a mostly plant-based diet, I’ve been creating my own recipes, or just throwing ingredients into a bowl and hoping for the best (usually the latter).
 This was one of those “throw everything together on a whim and pray it’s edible” moments.
 But to my happy surprise, it turned out so much better than I could have imagined!

-These oil-free blueberry muffins require just 13 simple plant-based ingredients:
+These healthy blueberry muffins require just 13 plant-based ingredients:

 Vegan Blueberry Muffins